matematiflo/LeanPackage/README.md

 ## Codespaces

-If you wish to test the current repo online and without installing anything, you can do so by opening a Codespace (**GitHub account required**).
-Just click on the button below and click on `Create new codespace`.
+If you wish to work on this project online and without installing anything, you can do so by opening a Codespace.
+Just follow the link below and click on `Create new codespace` (**GitHub account required**).

 [![Open in Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/matematiflo/LeanPackage)